kauanmn/kauanmn.github.io/index.md

 ***Radix (IT and Engineering)**, <br>
 São Paulo, Brazil <br>
-08/2022 - now (7 months)* <br>
+08/2022 - now (11 months)* <br>

+Worked in an automation and digitalization project created by Acelen, a petrochemical industry firm focused on energy transition:

-- Developed applications and automations with **Microsoft cloud ecosystem** (Sharepoint, Forms, Power Platform, etc.);
+- Developed several applications and automations with **Microsoft cloud ecosystem** (Sharepoint, Forms, Power Platform, etc.);
-- Conducted data analysis with **Microsoft Power BI** as part of business decision making process;
 - Built a PDF data extractor with **Python, Tesseract, and OpenCV**, along with software development best practices, such as **SOLID** and **design patterns**;
 - Executed **DevOps** tasks, such as version control with **Git**, backlogging with **Microsoft DevOps**, and **documentation** writing;
-- Supported the development of a Microsoft Teams chatbot using **TypeScript, Node.js, Dockers, PostgreSQL, and Microsoft Azure**;
+- Supported the development a Microsoft Teams chatbot using **TypeScript, Node.js, Dockers, PostgreSQL, and Microsoft Azure**;
-- Structured and designed **databases**, their relationships, and entity-relationship diagrams.
+- Worked in the development of a web application using **TypeScript, Angular and Bootstrap**;
+- Taughted various team members in a weekly Microsoft Power Apps **mentorship**.

 <br>